 This document represents the City of Alexandria (City) plan to meet the requirements of 9VAC25-890-40 "General VPDES (Virginia Pollutant Discharge Elimination System) Permit for Discharges from Small Municipal Separate Storm Sewer Systems (MS4s).
-The City was originally issued an MS4 general permit on July 8, 2003 (Permit No. VAR40057).
-The City was reissued a five-year MS4 general permit in 2008 and again in 2013.
-The current five-year permit was re-issued on November 1, 2018 and expires on October 31, 2023.
+The City was originally issued an MS4 general permit on July 8, 2003 (Permit No. VAR40057) which was subsequently reissued in 2008, 2013, and 2018.
+The current five-year permit was re-issued on November 1, 2023, and expires on October 31, 2028.
 To achieve the regulatory water quality goals, the permit requires the City to control the discharge of pollutants to the maximum extent practicable (MEP) by addressing permit special conditions and the following six minimum control measures (MCMs).